Sustainability and Climate Change

-A climate emergency was declared in June 2019, with the Royal Borough committing to achieving a target of net zero carbon across the Royal Borough by 2050.
+A climate and environment emergency was declared in June 2019, with the Royal Borough committing to achieving a target of net zero carbon across the Royal Borough by 2050 at the latest and address the biodiversity crisis.

 We are working to improve the environmental sustainability of the region so that future generations will still be able to enjoy the rich and diverse environment it is currently known for.